sh1v-max/JavaScript-DSA/LeetCode/1832-Check0if-the-sentence-is-pangram/readme.md

-## 1431.
-Kids With the Greatest Number of Candies
+## 1832.
+Check if the Sentence Is Pangram

 `Difficulty - Easy 🟢`